MedAX365/docsy/userguide/content/en/docs/Periodic/Price Lists and Agreements/agreement-clauses.md

 ---

 This is used for calculating the price of an operation.
 For each operation, you have a price in your price list.
 In this section, you select a price group and a service, then you can assign an operation rule and a session rule to a service in a price group.
-The rules are explained in 'Operation Rules' and 'Operation Session Rules' in 'Price Lists and Agreements'.
+The rules are explained in 'Operation Rules' and 'Operation Session Rules' in 'Price Lists and Agreements' in 'Periodic'.

 ## Price Custom Rule

 ---

+You can create price custom rule for the specific situations.
+For example, the MRI of the patient is taken and the insurance company pay its share for the service.
+The insurance company also might declare not to pay for the second MRI within 6 months.
+For such demands, you need to define price custom rules.
+To create a price custom rule, a piece of code has to be written in MedAX according to the requirement.

+##Control Durations

+---

+This section is used for follow-ups.
+You can create the duration of the follow-ups relating a service.
+For example, when a patient has an  operation, the patient is going to come to hospital for follow-up for the number of days you specify in 'Control Day Count'.

+## Package

+---

+Package is designed for that a patient can receive various services within a time period.
+For example, a patient make a payment for a package.
+The package contains dental examination for 3 times, hospitalization for 5 days or examining blood test for 3 times or etc. In this section, you can create the packages according to your services provided.

+## Passive

+---

+Various services within a facility can not be used with an insurance or government.
+The sponsor might not allow you to operate a patient in a clinic for a type of operation, only allows to do in a hospital that includes surgery department.
+By the help of this section, you can make your services within a facility passive according to the request of your sponsor.